-Where the construction contract does not comply with the requirements of the CCA, then the ACT provides a Schedule which should apply:
+Where the construction contract does not comply with the requirements of the Construction Contracts Act 2013 (the “ACT”), then the ACT provides a Schedule which should apply.

 The payment claim dates under a construction contract shall (subject to paragraph 2) be as follows: